bhardwajRahul/openc6-bios/README.md

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.
 Let's change the embedded development paradigm together!

+---

+## 🇺🇦 Stand with Ukraine
+This project supports Ukraine's fight for freedom.
+Consider donating to verified charities like [Come Back Alive](https://savelife.in.ua/en/).